Getting around the dscout researcher platform

 Read more about Express Missions here.

-You can view your entries in five different ways (Grid, Closed-Ended Responses, Playlist Editor, Open-Ended Responses, and Map views), sort entries in four different ways (by scout, by date, by group, or by activity), and investigate and organize what scouts are sending you using favorites and filters.
+You can view your entries in five different ways (Grid, Closed-Ended Responses, Playlist Editor, Open-Ended Responses, and Map views), sort entries in four different ways (by scout, by date, by group, or by activity), and investigate + organize what scouts are sending you using favorites and filters.

 Browse entries in Grid view